azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

 **Q: How to determine the number of model classes required based on its structure?**

-To figure out how many model classes you need in Flutter, look at the structure of the JSON data.
-The number of nested objects or arrays in the JSON usually tells you how many classes you’ll need—each nested level typically needs its own class.
-Below, I’ll explain when one, two, or three classes are enough, using short JSON examples based on your data.
+To determine the number of Dart model classes needed, count the nested objects in the JSON.
+Each object (or array of objects) requires a separate class to map its fields.
+Lists of primitive types (e.g., strings, integers) don’t need a class; use List<String>, List<int>, etc. Below are clear examples showing when one, two, or three classes are needed.

 **1. One Class is Enough**
 **When:** The JSON is flat, with no nested objects or arrays.